MySQL Reference

 SELECT * FROM tab1 JOIN tab2 ON tab1.col1=tab2.col2 WHERE [condition];

-you can also have LEFT JOIN and RIGHT JOIN.
+You can also use LEFT JOIN and RIGHT JOIN.

 Inserting a Row: